 The certification requirements for a Principal vary wildly between jurisdictions.
 Kentucky allows a teacher to assume the job of Principal for 5 years without any additional training Principal Certification.
 Ontario requires only 129 hours of basic overview courses (PQP1 + PQP2), Michigan 240 course-hours, Arizona and New Jersey at least 450, and Texas 585.
 (In contrast Ontario, more than 200 hours are needed to become a licensed Real Estate Agent.
 A typical Executive MBA program involves as many 400 or 500 class-hours.)

-Ideally, a Principal candidate would have 12 – 14 months of full-time training that would consist of a combination of formal managerial courses geared to the job of Principal and in-school placements followed by a rigorous pre-certification evaluation process.
-This would allow a new Principal to be more effective on the first day and ensure that only those with the needed skills and temperament would be given the responsibility to lead a school.
+Ideally, a Principal candidate would have 12 – 14 months of full-time training combining formal managerial courses geared to the job of Principal and in-school placements followed by a rigorous pre-certification evaluation process.
+This would allow a new Principal to be more effective from day one, also and ensure that only those with the necessary skills and temperament are given the responsibility to lead a school.

 This sort of intense immersive process would give the candidates an opportunity to decide if they actually would enjoy being a Principal.
 One study found that one-fifth of Principals would prefer to be back in the classroom.
 It would have been better for them, and much better for the students and staff in the schools that they lead, if these teachers had been able to avoid giving up a job that they enjoyed for one that they didn’t.

 A lot rides on the shoulders of a Principal.